GIVE A HELPING HAND

-We support education and leadership programs for Karen people on the Thai-Myanmar Border and in Australia.
+We provide education and leadership programs for Karen people on the Thai-Myanmar Border and in Australia.

 The Anglican Language & Computer Centre (ALCC ) provides English and computer training classes for post- year 10 students.
 Commenced in 2006, there are over 70 students in the school.
 Most of the students have had some secondary education and must pass an exam to be accepted by ALCC.
 The students are generally aged between 19 and 26.
 Their classes are taken by teachers from Mae la camp, mostly from Myanmar.
 AKF is a funding partner along with the Brackett Foundation, and St Stephens Anglican Church, Werribee, Victoria.